-The best advice if you have diastasis recti is to schedule a visit with a qualified physiotherapist.
+The advice if you have diastasis recti is to schedule a visit with a qualified physiotherapist.
 These are highly trained specialists, and the personalized care you can receive for your individual symptoms is unmatched.

 But not everyone has the time, proximity, medical insurance, and/or finances to make that appointment.
 For patients who want to do something about it at home, The MUTU System is a great place to start.
 This 12 week exercise program is designed exclusively for new mums with diastasis recti.
 It is also medically reviewed.

 You deserve to have access to all the wellness resources possible.
 Dr. Beldholm has carefully reviewed a lot of the online programs out there for diastasis recti, and he strongly believes in the MUTU system.
 He stands behind it so much that he even became an Ambassador for the program this year.
 You can sign up to start healing your ab muscles at home with The MUTU System by clicking this link.*

 Controversy: What about Crunches and Planks?

 A lot of the information you’ll read about diastasis recti workouts online seems to say that crunches and planks are a terrible idea.
 The internet really seems to be committed to that notion.
 Yet some medical research suggests that may not be the case.

 There is currently no scientific evidence that proves crunches, planks, or any other traditional abdominal exercises are bad, per se.
 One study even shows that crunches bring the rectus abdominis muscles closer together.5 Yet specialists and fitness coaches disagree.
 Whether their assertions are based on research is not clear.